koenrane/KR-new-site/content/import/ode-to-joy-insights-from-a-first-course-in-ordinary.md

 ## Gears-level models?

-Differential equations help us explain and model phenomena, often giving us insight into causal factors: for a trivial example, a population might grow more quickly _because_ that population is larger.
+Differential equations help us explain and model phenomena, often giving us insight into causal factors.
+For a trivial example, a population might grow more quickly _because_ that population is larger.

 ## Equilibria and stability theory